Ibraheem-Mohsin/Finetuning-ModernBERT-on-TweetEval-Dataset/README.md

 # 🧠 Multi-Task Tweet Classification using ModernBERT

-This project implements a multi-task learning framework using ModernBERT to classify tweets across multiple TweetEval tasks.
+With this I implement a multi-task learning framework using ModernBERT to classify tweets/posts across multiple TweetEval tasks.

 ## Tasks Covered
 - Emoji Classification